Key Health Coverage Definitions

 How to Use the Program

 Retail Prescriptions: Take your prescription(s) to any participating Express Scripts network pharmacy.
-Present your Express Scripts ID Card.
+Present your Quantum Health ID card.
 You may purchase up to a 34-day supply of retail prescription drugs.
 If your doctor authorizes a refill, the same supply limitation will apply when your prescription is refilled.
 There may be prior authorizations, quantity limitations or step therapy required on certain prescription drugs.
 Drugs purchased from non-participating pharmacies will not be covered.
-Contact Express Scripts for a list of participating pharmacies or search for a participating pharmacy online.
+Contact Quantum Health for a list of participating pharmacies or search online for a participating pharmacy.

 The cost of prescriptions will vary, depending on whether you receive a generic drug, a preferred-brand drug or a non-preferred brand name drug.
 Express Scripts updates their formulary throughout the year.
 We encourage you to review the latest Express Scripts formulary lists and other information linked below.